Mauznemo/SmartifyOS-Installer/README.md

 3. On the mini computer press `Super (Win) + E` and open the usb drive, select the folder "SmartifyOS-Installer", right click it and select `Copy`
 4. Go into "Documents", right click and select paste, now open in and select the path and copy it (eg. `/home/debian/Documents/SmartifyOS-Installer`)
 5. Now (still in the file manager click on `Applications > System Tools > LXTerminal`)
-6. Write `cd ` and past the path you just copied
+6. Write `cd `, past the path you just copied and press Enter
 7. Run
    ```
    ./Install.sh